 Not Getting Pre-Approved for Mortgage

 Looking around for a new home when you have no idea how much money you’ll be able to borrow is setting yourself up for failure and disappointment.
 Obtain a mortgage pre-approval before going into any open house.
-This will make sure that you don’t fall in love with a home that you can’t afford.
+This will make sure that you don’t fall in love with a home that you can’t afford or aren’t prepared to make an offer on.
 Your buyer’s agent will strongly recommend that you obtain a pre-approval from a broker who will back you up throughout the entire buying process.
 In the meantime, you can use our Home Buyer Budget Worksheet to give yourself a reasonable idea of how much you’d like to spend on a home.

 Settling Because You Think There’s Nothing Better